kbase/workspace_deluxe/docsource/saveobjects.rst

 Once created, an object's numerical ID is permanent and unchangeable.

-The MD5 is calculated *after* any references are rewritten (see below) and the object ``structure`` and ``mapping`` keys are sorted.
+The MD5 is calculated *after* any references are translated (see below) and the object ``structure`` and ``mapping`` keys are sorted.

 Saving an object that does not match the typespec causes an error: